KuasaSemi/aquarius-docs/docs/device-editor/regions.md

 </div>

 The properties of these materials can be fully customised by the user during setup of the device model.
 There are two general types of semiconductor can be defined, namely:
-- Single Composition (e.g. Si, GaAs, SiC)
+- Constant Bandgap (e.g. Si, GaAs, SiC)
-- Variable Composition (e.g. AlGaN, AlGaAs).
+- Variable Bandgap (e.g. AlGaN, AlGaAs).

 ### Doping
 <div class="properties-table">